Edge-decompositions of $O(m)$-edge-connected graphs into isomorphic copies of a fixed tree of size $m$: Abstract

 \section{Abstract}

-{ In this paper, we show that for every tree $T$, there exists a positive integer $l_T$ such that every $50|E(T)|^2$-edge-connected simple graph $G$ of size divisible by $|E(T)|$ with minimum degree at least $l_T$ has an edge-decomposition into isomorphic copies of $T$.
-In particular, we push this quadratic bound down to a linear bound for trees with bounded number of non-leaf vertices.
-This result is an improvement of a result due to Bensmail, Harutyunyan, Le, Merker, and Thomass\'e (2017) who gave an exponential upper bound on the needed edge-connectivity. \\ \\ { {\it Keywords}: Tree-decomposition; partition-connectivity; edge-connectivity; minimum degree.}} { }
+{ In this paper, we show that every $O(m)$-edge-connected simple graph $G$ of size divisible by $m$ with minimum degree at least $2^{O(m)}$ has an edge-decomposition into isomorphic copies of any given tree $T$ of size $m$.
+Moreover, the minimum degree condition can be dropped for graphs $G$ with girth greater than the diameter of $T$.
+These results improve two results due to Bensmail, Harutyunyan, Le, Merker, and Thomass\'e (2017) and Merker (2017) who gave a factorial upper bound on the necessary edge-connectivity. \\ \\ { {\it Keywords}: Tree-decomposition; partition-connectivity; edge-connectivity; minimum degree.}} { }